vrivellino/spoptimize/README.md

 - `spoptimize:init_sleep_interval`: Initial wait interval after launch notification is received.
-Spoptimize won't do anything during this wait period. **Defaults** to approximately the group's Health Check Grace Period times (two plus the Desired Capacity).
+Spoptimize won't do anything during this wait period. **Defaults** to approximately the group's Health Check Grace Period times the Desired Capacity plus 30-90s.
 This is directly correlated to the capacity to allow for rolling updates to complete before any instances are replaced.
 - `spoptimize:spot_req_sleep_interval`: Wait interval following spot instance request. **Default** is 30s.
-- `spoptimize:spot_attach_sleep_interval`: Wait interval following attachment of spot instance to autoscaling group. **Defaults** to 2 times the group's Health Check Grace Period.
+- `spoptimize:spot_attach_sleep_interval`: Wait interval following attachment of spot instance to autoscaling group. **Defaults** to the group's Health Check Grace Period plus 30s.
 - `spoptimize:spot_failure_sleep_interval`: Wait interval between iterations following a spot instance failure. **Defaults** to 1 hour.
 A spot failure may be a failed spot instance request or a failure of the spot instance after it comes online.